WSU-kduncan/cs2900-TessahK/README.md

-# CS2900 - Lab Work
+# CS2900 - Project Work

-Lab work for CS 2900 at Wright State University, Department of Computer Science and Engineering
+Project work for CS 2900 at Wright State University, Department of Computer Science and Engineering